 contact the transportation department at (440) 466-4831 Ext.
 1198.

 For Your Information… If issues exists during the year in which the Superintendent’s office is notified (including late buses, bus changes, weather delays,…), an informational banner will be placed on the Geneva Schools’ website with up-to-date details.
 Please check for emergency messages or information on the website at www.genevaschools.org.
+In addition, we will place information on the phone number listed above.

 REMINDER TO ALL… Help our students stay safe this school year!